When selecting musicians for a band or recording project, I generally start with the rhythm section. However, this project was different.

-- could site their favorite Sarah Vaughn and Dinah Washington records (among others).
+- could site their favorite Sarah Vaughn, Ella Fitzgerald, Dinah Washington records (among others).

 - was familiar with contemporary jazz singers like Norma Winstone, Dianne Reeves and Kate McGarry.

-- knew how to respond accordingly when I asked for a flat thirteenth on a dominant chord.
+- wouldn’t look at me like a deer in headlights if I asked for a flat fifth on a dominant chord.